-Schools are strongly advised to contact the LA's public relations' 'Crisis Communications Team' to let them know of any inappropriate comments posted on social media, as journalists monitor accessible sites and will often contact the Authority about an issue they have picked up.
+Schools are strongly advised to contact the Trust Central Team to let them know of any inappropriate comments posted on social media, as journalists monitor accessible sites and will often contact the Authority about an issue they have picked up.
 It is very helpful for the team to be alerted to the situation and be ready to respond to any enquiries from the media.
 Those schools purchasing the traded service can access support in drafting a statement to be used, if necessary.